Shadows and parameter estimation of rotating quantum corrected black holes and constraints from EHT observation of M87* and Sgr A*: Constraints from the EHT observations of supermassive black holes of M87* and Sgr A*

 \subsection{Constraints from the \textit{EHT} results of M87*}

-The supermassive black hole M87*'s event horizon scale image was made public by the \textit{EHT} project utilizing VLBI technology \citep{EventHorizonTelescope:2019dse,Akiyama:2019bqs,Akiyama:2019eap}.
+The supermassive black hole M87*'s event horizon scale image was made public by the \textit{EHT} project utilizing VLBI technology \citep{EventHorizonTelescope:2019dse,EventHorizonTelescope:2019ths,EventHorizonTelescope:2019ggy}.
 The observed image of M87* is crescent-shaped and almost circular; the angular dimension $\theta_d$ of the emission zone in the observed image is $42 \pm 3\mu as$.
+The error $\pm 3\mu as$ represents the measurement uncertainty from observation.
 The simulated appearance of the Kerr black hole constrains the observed image \citep{EventHorizonTelescope:2019dse,EventHorizonTelescope:2019ths,EventHorizonTelescope:2019ggy}.
 It can also be applied to constrain the MoG black hole models.

 Various observational systematics can obscure EHT data due to the sparse telescope array and uncertainties in the underlying astrophysics of radiation, plasma, and accretion phenomena \citep{Gralla:2020pra,Gralla:2019xty}.
 Additionally, it remains unclear if the ring-like features in M87* and Sgr A* images are gravitationally lensed photon regions, the surrounding accretion disk, or both \citep{Gralla:2020pra,Gralla:2019xty}.
 We treat the bright ring enclosing the dark region as the shadow and calculate its observables.
 When considering the position of M87*'s relativistic jet, the EHT estimated the inclination angle to the line of sight at approximately $163$\textdegree~ \citep{Walker:2018muw}.
 Since our analysis uses an analytical shadow curve without accretion flow effects, the shadow's top-bottom symmetry implies that an inclination of $163$\textdegree~ is roughly equivalent to $17$\textdegree.
-However, maximum shadow distortion occurs at high inclinations ($\theta_0\approx90$\textdegree), so we conduct our analysis at observation angles of $\theta_0=17$\textdegree~ and $90$\textdegree.
+However, maximum shadow distortion occurs at high inclinations ($\theta_0\approx90$\textdegree), so we conduct our analysis at observation angles of $\theta_0=0$\textdegree~, 17\textdegree~ and 90\textdegree.